 To advance treatments and find a cure for FA, we must think big, set bold goals, and fund the best research.
-Since FARF was established in 1989, we have awarded 228 grants to 149 investigators at 74 institutions worldwide.
+Since FARF was established in 1989, we have awarded 260+ grants totaling more than $32 million.
 Donors have seen their gifts multiply in that pilot grants from FARF have enabled many FA researchers to go on to receive major grants for FA research from the National Institutes of Health and other funding sources worldwide.

-We believe that research is the answer to one day making Fanconi anemia a treatable condition rather than a fatal disease.
+We believe that research is the answer to one day making Fanconi anemia a treatable condition so that those diagnosed with the disease can live long, healthy lives.
 After years dedicated to gene identification, improving bone marrow transplantation, and uncovering connections to breast and other cancers, FA scientists are now poised to create less toxic therapies and improve and extend lives.
 Read about our funded research.